 - Keeping costs down

-As you begin to budget for 2019, now is a great time to assess your current challenges and market opportunities.
+As you begin to budget for the coming year, now is a great time to assess your current challenges and market opportunities.
 Thinking to the future now will give progressive, truly forward-thinking hotel GMs the benefits of a first-mover advantage in the coming years.
 So how are you planning to tackle your challenges next year?

 Top 3 Challenges of the Future